tenjava-2014/Cryptkeeper-t3/README.md

 Description
 -----

 Platforms is a play off planetoids, the idea of self-contained areas which contain different materials.
-Each is fully customizable via the config.yml - including chance, materials, and the type of mobs that spawn there.
-Due to the heights, small platforms, and constant mob attacks that change per platform - survival is an extreme experience.
+Each is fully customizable via the config.yml - including chance and the materials.
+Due to the heights, small platforms, and constant mob attacks - survival is an extreme experience.

 <!-- Hi, Cryptkeeper!
 This is the default README for every ten.java submission. -->
 <!-- We encourage you to edit this README with some information about your submission – keep in mind you'll be scored on documentation! -->